DDC-96/nightcap-ai/README.md

 # 🍸 Nightcap

-**Nightcap** is a sleek, modern cocktail web app designed to deliver a moody and elevated drink discovery experience.
-Built with a fullstack architecture using **Next.js** and **FastAPI**, it also allows users to generate AI-powered cocktail recommendations and explore handcrafted recipes leveraging the OPENAI API (In progress).
+**Nightcap** is a sleek, modern basic cocktail web app designed to deliver a moody and elevated drink discovery experience.
+Made by a former Bartender, for Bartenders.
+Built with a fullstack architecture using **Next.js** as the frontend and **FastAPI** serving the API, it also allows users to generate AI-powered cocktail recommendations and explore handcrafted recipes leveraging an AI LLM.

 ---